On the decomposability of mod 2 cohomological invariants of Weyl groups: Introduction

 introduced by Delzant \cite{De62}.
 Now, every finite group $G$ embeds in a symmetric group $S_n$ for an appropriate $n$, and this group in turn embeds in $O_n$.
 Pulling back the Stiefel-Whitney classes along such homomorphisms $G \to S_n \to O_n$ is a rich source of cohomological invariants of finite groups considered as group scheme of finite type over a base field $\gk$.

 \smallbreak

-In this work, we show that most cohomological invariants of a Weyl group $G$ of type $A_n$, $B_n$, $D_n$, $E_6$, $E_7$, $E_8$, $F_4$ and $G_2$ over a field $\gk$ of characteristic coprime to $|G|$ arise in this way if the coefficient space is a cycle module $\CM_\ast$ in the sense of Rost~\cite{Ro96}, which is annihilated by~$2$.
-More precisely, if $-1 \in \gk^{\times2}$, then there exists a finite family of cohomological invariants $\{a_i\}_{i \in I}$ with values in $K_\ast^M/2$, such that every cohomological invariant $a$ over $\gk$ with values in $\CM_\ast$ decomposes uniquely as
+In this work, we show that most cohomological invariants of a Weyl group $G$ over a field $\gk$ of characteristic coprime to $|G|$ arise in this way if the coefficient space is a cycle module $\CM_\ast$ in the sense of Rost~\cite{Ro96}, which is annihilated by~$2$.
+More precisely, there exists a finite family of invariants $\{a_i\}_{i \in I}$ with values in $K_\ast^M/2$, such that every invariant $a$ over $\gk$ with values in $\CM_\ast$ decomposes uniquely as

 for some constant invariants $m_i \in \CM_\ast(\gk)$.
 In characteristic 0, any Weyl group is a product of the irreducible ones mentioned above.
 Hence, invoking a product formula of J.-P.~Serre yields the decomposition for cohomological invariants.